joshhunt/reactapus/readme.md

 ## Caveats

 My understanding of React and Redux (and Flux) as very basic at the moment, so this code probably doesnt represent all best practices.

-I also think the folder structure could make more sense as well, especially around the `client.js`/`server.js`/`serverRoute.js` parts
+I also think there's opportunities for the folder structure to be reconsidered.